beko50/PortfolioProjects/Proj#1 - FIFA World Cup Insights/README.md

 ## Excel Dashboard
 ![Excel](https://github.com/beko50/Portfolio/blob/main/Proj%231%20-%20FIFA%20World%20Cup%20Insights/Data%20Explore/MS_Excel/Dashboard.png?raw=true)

-# 2 - Stats exported from PostgreSQL
+# 2 - STATS EXPORTED FROM POSTGRESQL
 The most common statistics from the various tournaments were queried from SQL and the results were exported.
 The queried statistics showed the perfomance of the numerous participating countries and the difficulty of all 6 editions of the tournament.
 ## Data Imported Into SQL from Excel
 [Data Imported Into PostgreSQL](https://github.com/beko50/Portfolio/blob/main/Proj%231%20-%20FIFA%20World%20Cup%20Insights/Data%20Explore/PostgreSQL/1-Data%20import%20from%20excel.csv)